Symplectomorphism group of $T^*(G_\mathbb{C}/B)$ and the braid group I: a homotopy equivalence for $G_\mathbb{C}=SL_3(\mathbb{C})$: Preliminaries and Set-ups

 \subsubsection{Motivation for the definition}

 Let $D(\mathcal{B})$ be the constructible derived category of sheaves on $\mathcal{B}$, and let $DFuk(T^*\mathcal{B})$ be the derived Fukaya category of $T^*\mathcal{B}$.
-Roughly speaking, constructible sheaves on a manifold $M$ are (complexes of) sheaves of $\mathbb{C}$-vector spaces, whose restriction to each stratum of some Whitney stratification of $M$ is locally constant.
-The Fukaya category of a symplectic manifold $X$ is a ($A_\infty$-)category whose objects are Lagrangians in $X$, and whose morphisms between two Lagrangians are given by their intersection points\footnote{The (higher) compositions are given by counting holomorphic discs bounded by the Lagrangians.}.
-The microlocal study of sheaves, initiated by Kashiwara-Schapira\cite{Kashiwara}, associates a sheaf on $M$ its singular support, which is a conical Lagrangian in $T^*M$.
-In \cite{NZ}, Nadler and Zaslow elaborate this to a categorical equivalence between $D(M)$ and $DFuk(T^*M)$, for any real analytic manifold $M$.

-Motivated by the results of \cite{Deligne} and \cite{Rouquier} on the braid group action on $D(\mathcal{B})$, which are $G_\mathbb{C}$-equivariant automorphisms of the category, and the Nadler-Zaslow correspondence \cite{NZ} between $D(\mathcal{B})$ and $DFuk(T^*\mathcal{B})$, the derived Fukaya category on $T^*\mathcal{B}$, we would like to study the group of ``$G_\mathbb{C}$-equivariant" symplectomorphisms of $T^*\mathcal{B}$, and to see its relation to the braid group.
+There is a categorical equivalence (the Nadler-Zaslow correspondence) between $D(M)$ and $DFuk(T^*M)$, for any real analytic manifold $M$.
+Motivated by the results of \cite{Deligne} and \cite{Rouquier} on the braid group action on $D(\mathcal{B})$, which are $G_\mathbb{C}$-equivariant automorphisms of the category, and the Nadler-Zaslow correspondence between $D(\mathcal{B})$ and $DFuk(T^*\mathcal{B})$, we would like to study the group of ``$G_\mathbb{C}$-equivariant" symplectomorphisms of $T^*\mathcal{B}$, and to see its relation to the braid group.
 As discussed in the Introduction, the most natural interpretation of ``$G_\mathbb{C}$-equivariancy" is to impose that $\varphi$ is $G_\mathbb{C}$-equivariant at infinity.